Election Day Weather: Find Out the Best Time to Cast Your Ballot in the Swing States

 2 – Ohio

-The northern parts of the state are likely to receive a wet spell in the latter half of the day while the afternoon is going to be a bit warmer than normal.
+The northern parts of the state are likely to receive a wet spell in the latter half of the day.
+The afternoon meanwhile is going to be a bit warmer than normal.

 3 – Colorado